msh9/codinginthetrenches.com/content/post/2025-10-03-misadventures-in-ai-clis-part-2/index.md

-description = "A story about using OpenAI codex and gemini to work on legacy javascript" author = "Michael Hughes" date = 2025-10-03 title = "(Mis)adventures in AI CLIs: Part 2 Confidently Building the Wrong Thing" [params]
+description = "A story about using OpenAI codex and gemini to work on legacy javascript" author = "Michael Hughes" date = 2025-10-03 title = "(Mis)adventures in AI CLIs Part 2: Confidently Building the Wrong Thing" [params]
     math = false
 +++